nathan-gilbert/graphworks/README.md

 # Graphworks

-## A graph theoretic module for Python
+## A Python module for efficient graph theoretic processing

 This is a very old project I created for a class as an Undergrad.
 It's not in a working state at the moment but I'm getting back into the mathematics involved here